ucsb-cs156/w22/_lab/jspa01.md

 ## Setting up CodeCov for your repo

+The first thing you're going to want to do is get the GitHub student developer pack so that you have free access to CodeCov.
+You can do so by visiting their page [here](https://education.github.com/students) and signing in with your GitHub account and provide them your `@ucsb.edu` email.
+This should grant you the developer pack within 15 minutes, so be patient with waiting for the email.

-We're now going to set up CodeCov for your project to track a testing metric called **code coverage** for your assignment.
+Once you've completed that, we're now going to set up CodeCov for your project to track a testing metric called **code coverage** for your assignment.

 You can follow the instructions found in `README.md` under the **Setting up Code Coverage** heading.